srstanic/srstanic.github.io/_posts/2017-10-11-firebase-realtime-database-lists-sorting-pagination.md

 Let's also say that the requirements state that the user can search the agents by their name.

 For the advanced filtering capabilities, we would need to use a third party service with a full-text search engine.
-But assuming the requirements would be satisfied with a filter that supports only "starts-with" strategy and that the filtering results do not need to be sorted by the timezone offset, we can fulfill the requirements by using only the Firebase Realtime Database querying API.
+But assuming the requirements would be satisfied with a filter that supports only "starts-with" strategy and that the filtering results do not need to be sorted by the timezone GMT offset, we can fulfill the requirements by using only the Firebase Realtime Database querying API.

-It's not possible to query by multiple property values at the same time.
+Filtering can be achieved by using the `startAt` and `endAt` methods which affect the results depending by the property used in the `orderByChild` method.
 Since the agents are filtered by their name, we need to use the value of the `name` property instead of the `timezone_gmt_offset` property.
-That will result with the list being sorted by the name.
+As a result, the list will be filtered and sorted by the `name` property.

 So how do we filter the results by the entered query string?

-We query the list to start with the name that matches the query string and to end with the name that matches the query string appended with an alphabetically high unicode character.
+We look for the items in the list greater than or equal to the query string and also less than or equal to the query string appended with an alphabetically high unicode character.
 I found this technique on [stackoverflow](https://stackoverflow.com/a/40633692/517865) and here is how to use it:

 ```javascript
 var queryText = "T"